 10 Electron JS Tutorials and Books to Help Master the Software

 Electron — also called Electron JS or Electron.js — uses web technologies like HTML, CSS, Web Assembly, and JavaScript to allow software developers to design and build desktop apps.
-Microsoft Teams, Slack, and Atom are all examples of desktop applications that web developers made using the open-source framework.
-Using an Electron JS tutorial can help people get started with the software.
+Microsoft Teams, Slack and Atom are all examples of desktop applications that web developers made using the open-source framework.
+Using an Electron JS tutorial can help people get started with building programs.

 One free and accessible way to learn Electron is through YouTube.
 There are several helpful tutorials and walkthrough videos on the site, including: